 Prior to the accident, Leanora had been a summer river guide in Arizona, New Mexico, Colorado and Utah.
 Winters were spent working in the ski industry.
 Her accident and injuries gave her the insights, discipline and focus to pursue a full-time career in physical therapy.

 What makes Arkansas Valley Physical Therapy special?
 Leanora experienced pain and injury first-hand.
 She offers this understanding along with an unwavering commitment to her clients’ full recovery.
 Over the years, Leanora’s empathy and interpersonal skills have given her a wide range of exposure to patients from many different cultures and backgrounds.

 Shona Fiona Brae, Therapy Dog

-She currently works in River Valley Inn in Del Norte, Colorado since it opened in June 2018.
-When I started my business I was working out of town for many years and still do but not as frequent.
+Shona currently works in River Valley Inn in Del Norte, Colorado since it opened in June 2018.
+When I started my business, I was working out of town for many years and still do but not as frequently.
 My outpatient clinic has grown and Shona works with me every day.

 Therapy dogs provide comfort, affection and love to people in medical facilities.
 The optimism and happiness a therapy dog visit can provide to a patient is one that cannot be measured by doctors’ instruments or recorded in a patient’s chart.
 I am grateful my clinic has grown and Shona has been there by my side all the way.
 Her favorite things to do are hike up at Mount Princeton Hot Springs area and other Mountains nearby.
 She is a great fishing buddy.
 She loves getting into streams and rivers getting her feet and belly wet!